rikutiira/react-partial/README.md

 )(Component)
 ```

-As you can see, this lets you to very neatly abstract away the nitty-gritty of creating stateful components.
+As you can see, this neatly lets you abstract away the nitty-gritty of creating stateful components.

 ### 4. Multiple same lifecycle methods